1988 Ozone Method One

 Cranks: Mongoose chrome-moly three piece

-Front sprocket: peregrine compact disc 44t
+Front sprocket: peregrine compact disc 44t / I have the original cd disk too

 Rear sprocket: suntour 16t